-Duke offers two nutrition programs to students: morning meal and lunch.
-Morning and lunch meals are delivered to each classroom.
+Duke offers three nutrition programs to students: breakfast club, morning meal and lunch.

 The Student Nutrition program is run by Maureen Allen-Doorley.
 For any questions, please reach out to Maureen at email@example.com